 • Structures & Schemes

-A structure is a fundamental method of organizing an information system so that navigation through the system will be easy and logical.
+A structure is a fundamental method of organising an information system so that navigation through the system will be easy and logical.
 It is the blueprint for the system, on top of which a User Interface is then designed.
-A scheme is on its own, is a blueprint for other blueprints.
+A scheme is on its own, a blueprint for other blueprints.

 • Labeling Systems